ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

   - Programming
   - Algorithms
   - C++
-title: The Divisible Number Project
+title: The Divisible Numbers Challenge
 ---

 After recently having handed in my Master's Thesis for my Computer Science Degree, I have found myself looking for a job.